 After breakfast, enjoy a spectacular excursion by a 4WD vehicle, driving for miles on the beach between waves and sand to discover the largest fisherman village in Senegal, where more than 4,500 wooden pirogues come to the shore with the catch of the day!
 You will then leave your vehicles and take a donkey chariot for a less intrusive visit.
 You will approach the fishermen selling their catch at the local market, the artisans carving large pirogues and the painters decorating the boats with bright colors and with the image of the “local saint” to guarantee a final magical blessing.

-In the evening transfer to the airport for your onward flight.
+In the evening transfer to the airport for your flight to the United States.

-Round trip coach air on South African Airways from Washington (IAD) Airport to Léopold Sédar Senghor International Airport; Assistance at airport upon arrival and departure; Domestic coach air as per the itinerary (Ziguinchor - Dakar); Accommodation as per the itinerary; Experienced tour guide; Tours and visits as per the itinerary; Most meals as per the itinerary; Entrance fees to parks, concessions, protected areas and cultural sites; All transfers as per the itinerary; All service charges and taxes
+Round trip coach air on South African Airways from Washington Dulles airport to Léopold Sédar Senghor International Airport; Assistance at airport upon arrival and departure; Domestic coach air as per the itinerary (Ziguinchor - Dakar); Accommodations as per the itinerary; Experienced tour guide; Tours and visits as per the itinerary; Most meals as per the itinerary; Entrance fees to parks, concessions, protected areas and cultural sites; All transfers as per the itinerary; All service charges and taxes

 Add on air from other US cities; Earlier and/or later transfers from and to airport; Visa fees and any airport departure taxes; Any meal or sightseeing tour other than those specified in itinerary; Any items of personal expense - i.e. mineral water and drinks at meals, telephone calls, laundry, personal photos and videos etc; Personal and holiday insurance (compulsory); Gratuities for drivers, guides and hotel staff; Porterage; Costs relating to delayed or lost luggage